MaddyKapfhammer/MotzingCenter/content/portfolio/theatre.md

 # Now Showing

-## Friday, July 7th & Saturday, July 8th - 6:00pm

-### Indiana Jones and the Dial of Destiny

-Daredevil archaeologist Indiana Jones races against time to retrieve a legendary dial that can change the course of history.
-Accompanied by his goddaughter, he soon finds himself squaring off against Jurgen Voller, a former Nazi who works for NASA.

-_Rated: PG-13_

-# Coming Soon

 ## Friday, July 14th and Saturday, July 15th

 ### NO MOVIE SHOWING

+# Coming Soon

 ## Friday, July 21st and Saturday, July 22nd

 ### NO MOVIE SHOWING

+## Friday, July 28th and Saturday, July 29th - 6:30pm

+### Haunted Mansion

+A woman and her son enlist a motley crew of so-called spiritual experts to help rid their home of supernatural squatters.

+_Rated: PG-13_

+## Friday, August 4th and Saturday, August 5th - 6:30pm

+### Haunted Mansion

+A woman and her son enlist a motley crew of so-called spiritual experts to help rid their home of supernatural squatters.

+_Rated: PG-13_

 **Please check out our [Facebook Page](https://www.facebook.com/Themotzingcenter/) for more updates regarding our movie schedule**